 Transcendental Meditation is not a religion or philosophy.
 And it does not require any lifestyle changes.

 But unlike some forms of meditation, TM technique requires a seven-step course of instruction from a certified teacher.

-A TM teacher presents general information about the technique and its effects during a 90-minute introductory lecture.
-That’s followed by a second 60-minute lecture where more specific information is given.
-People interested in learning the technique then attend a 10- to 15-minute interview and a 60- to 90-minute session.
+A TM teacher presents general information about the technique and its effects during a 60-minute introductory lecture.
+That’s followed by a second 45-minute lecture in which more specific information is given.
+People interested in learning the technique then attend a 10- to 15-minute interview and 1 to 2 hours of personal instruction.
 Following a brief ceremony, the prospective practitioner receives a mantra, which he or she is told to keep confidential.